Woman Arrested After Shooting Dog In Head With Crossbow

 Yes, it’s annoying when strange dogs relieve themselves on your property.
 But one Florida woman decided to shoot a dog with a crossbow after it peed on her car tire.
 Talk about bringing a nuclear bomb to a knife fight.

-The 37-year-old woman justified her actions by saying that she didn’t actually mean to hit the animal, only to frighten it of her yard.
+The woman justified her actions by saying that she didn’t actually mean to hit the animal, only to frighten it of her yard.
 “My goal was not to hit the dog directly,” Carey Wilson told Action News Jax.
 “I was trying to scare it off.”

 The arrow hit the lab right in the head, teaching this dog a lesson, and then some.
 Widely-circulated photos of the injury show an arrow protruding from the lab’s forehead, leading the poor pup to be nicknamed “Unicorn” by rescuers.

 According to Wilson, the lab, then 4 years old, initiated the incident by lunging at her disabled daughter, and supposedly had a history of mischief after killing other animals in her yard.
 “The dog doesn’t want to leave, so I grabbed a crossbow, my intentions were not to kill the dog, but to try to get the message across, ‘Get out the yard,” Wilson said.